Skip to main content

 • “The story is already confusing to me at the beginning.”

-• “It seemed like I was too tired when playing it first to get the whole plot and controls.”
+• “A lot of the things from above got clear to me (well, it seemed like I was too tired when playing it first to get the whole plot/controls) like I understood the story and also the multiple universe thing now.”

 • graphics

-The graphics of the game have received mixed feedback; while some players appreciate the unique artwork and pleasant art style, others criticize the lack of resolution options and customization settings, leading to low-quality visuals.
-Overall, the game's artistic direction is seen as a strong point, particularly for fans of Shakespeare, but technical limitations hinder the experience.
+The graphics in the game have received mixed feedback; while some users appreciate the unique artwork and find it impressive, others criticize the lack of resolution options and customization settings, leading to low-quality visuals.
+Overall, the art style is seen as a strong point, particularly for a dating sim, suggesting potential for future improvement.

 • “To conclude, this game can be interesting, and if you love Shakespeare, then you will more than likely like this game.
 I have to say the artwork is pretty impressive, and props to the developers who made it.”